daveoy/deadline-ubl-tracker/README.md

 NOTE**: if you're building on an M1 mac but running the container on a linux x86_64 based system, make sure you set `--platform x86_64` when you build the container.

+## grafana dashboard

+a grafana dashboard can be found at `ubl.json`. this dashboard is compatible with grafana 8+ the variables need tweaking to properly repeat, PRs welcome

+## prometheus alerting rules

+PRs welcome

 ## usage / orchestration information

 you need to set: